ASFHyP3/hyp3/README.md

 <summary>ASF: Create a CloudFormation templates bucket</summary>
 <br />

-*Note: This section only needs to be completed once per AWS account.*
+*Note: This section only needs to be completed once per region used in an AWS account.*

 A new account will not have a bucket for storing AWS CloudFormation templates, which is needed to deploy a CloudFormation stack.
 AWS will automatically make a